 by Lucia Capacchione Ph.D.

-This book is an essential resource for anyone wanting to do inner child work and strengthen the Self.
+This book is one of the most essential self-help books and is a wonderful resource for anyone wanting to do inner child work and strengthen the Self.

 Recovery of Your Inner Child provides structured exercises in creative expression and in this book we learn how to meet, accept, nurture and celebrate our inner child.
 After completing only a couple of chapters, I found inner resources that have enhanced both my psychotherapy practice and personal life.
 Terrye Vaughn, Expressive Arts Therapist, Grad.Dip.
 Counselling, Sydney, Australia.